maucaro/gcpvmsnap/README.md

 - /create_snapshots?tag=backup - only VMs with a custom metadata entry with key and value of "gcpvmsnapfilter" and "backup" respectively will be processed

 /purge_snapshots can take a "days" query parameter
 - If ommitted, snapshots older than 7 days are purged.
-Snapshots are tested against the following regex expression to ensure only snapshots created by this tool are affected: /s\-\d+\-.{1,24}\-\d{14}/
+Snapshots are tested against the following regex expression to ensure only snapshots created by this tool are affected: /s-\d+-.{1,24}-\d{14}/
 - If included, only snapshots (that meet the regex expression) that are older than "days" are purged

 Examples:
 - /purge_snapshots - purges snapshots older than 7 days
 - /purge_snapshots?days=2 - purges snapshots older than 2 days

+### Prerequisites

+- Access to a Google Cloud Platform (GCP) project with sufficient permissions to deploy to Google App Engine Flexible Environment.

+- Google Cloud SDK.

+### Installing

+- Download project

+- Modify cron.yaml per your needs

+- Optionally tag your VMs according to your needs

+- gcluod app deploy - deploys to GAE

+- gcloud app deploy cron.yaml - deploys only cron.yaml; use this if modifying the schedule

+### Testing

+All testing artifacts are in the ./test directory.

+Mocha, Chai and Mockery are used for unit testing (access to Google Cloud is mocked).

+Included curl-based shell scripts can be used for local integration testing (accessing Google Cloud).

+Included Google Cloud SDK-based shell scripts can be used to prepare an environment for end-to-end testing.

+### License

+This project is licensed under the Apache 2.0 license.

 Enjoy!